Convergence and Convergence Rate of Stochastic Gradient Search in the Case of Multiple and Non-Isolated Extrema: Example 6: Identification of Linear Stochastic Systems

-Assumption \ref{a6.1} corresponds to the signal $\{Y_{n} \}_{n\geq 0}$.
-It is quite common for the asymptotic analysis of recursive identification algorithm (see e.g., \cite[Part I]{benveniste}) and cover all stable linear Markov models.
-Assumption \ref{a6.2} is related to the stability of subrecursion (\ref{6.1}) -- (\ref{6.5}) and its output $\{\varepsilon_{n} \}_{\geq 0}$, $\{\psi_{n} \}_{n\geq 0}$.
-In this or a similar form, Assumption \ref{a6.2} is involved in most of the asymptotic results on the recursive prediction error identification algorithms.
-E.g., \cite[Theorems 4.1 -- 4.3]{ljung2} (which are probably the most general results of this kind) require sequence $\{(\varepsilon_{n}, \psi_{n} ) \}_{n\geq 0}$ to visit a fixed compact set infinitely often w.p.1 on event $\Lambda$.
-When $\{Y_{n} \}_{n\geq 0}$ is generated by a stable linear Markov system, such a requirement is practically equivalent to (\ref{6.9}).
+Assumption \ref{a6.3} is related to the stability of subrecursion (\ref{6.1}) -- (\ref{6.5}) and of sequences $\{\varepsilon_{n} \}_{\geq 0}$, $\{\psi_{n} \}_{n\geq 0}$.
+In this or a similar form, Assumption \ref{a6.3} is involved in practically all asymptotic results for the recursive prediction error identification methods.
+E.g., \cite[Theorems 4.1 -- 4.3]{ljung2} (probably the most general result of this kind) require $\{(\varepsilon_{n}, \psi_{n} ) \}_{n\geq 0}$ to visit a fixed compact set infinitely often w.p.1 on event $\Lambda$.
+When $\{Y_{n} \}_{n\geq 0}$ is generated by a Markovian system, such a requirement is practically equivalent to (\ref{6.9}).

-Various aspects of recursive prediction error identification in linear stochastic systems have been the subject of numerous papers and books (see \cite{ljung2}, \cite{ljung3} and references cited therein).
-Despite providing a deep insight into the asymptotic behavior of recursive prediction error identification algorithms, the available results do not offer information about the point-convergence and convergence rate which can be verified for models of a moderate or high order (e.g., $M$ and $N$ are three or above).
-The main difficulty is the same as in the case of supervised learning.
-The existing results on the convergence and convergence rate of stochastic gradient search require $f(\cdot )$ to have an isolated minimum $\theta_{*}$ such that $\nabla^{2} f(\theta_{*} )$ is strictly positive definite and such that $\{\theta_{n} \}_{n\geq 0}$ visits the attraction domain of $\theta_{*}$ infinitely many times w.p.1.
-Unfortunately, $f(\cdot )$ is so complex (even for relatively small $M$ and $N$) that these requirements are not only impossible to verify, but are likely not to be true.
-Apparently, Theorem \ref{theorem6.2} relies on none of them.
+Various aspects of the recursive prediction error identification in linear stochastic systems have been the subject of numerous papers and books (see \cite{ljung2}, \cite{ljung3} and references cited therein).
+Although the available literature offers a good insight into the asymptotic behavior of the recursive prediction error method, the existing results on the convergence and convergence rate (of algorithm (\ref{6.3}) -- (\ref{6.7})) hold under very restrictive conditions: These results require the mean-square prediction error $f(\cdot )$ to have an isolated minimum $\theta_{*}$ at which $\nabla^{2} f(\cdot )$ is positive definite (see \cite{ljung2}, probably the strongest result of this type).
+As such, the existing results cannot cover the case when $f(\cdot )$ has multiple and non-isolated minima, which, as explained in Remark \ref{r6.2}, often happens in practice.
+The aim of Theorems \ref{theorem6.1} and \ref{theorem6.2} is to fill this gap in the literature on system identification.

-Regarding Theorems \ref{theorem6.1} and \ref{theorem6.2}, it should be mentioned that these results can be generalized in several ways.
-E.g., it is straightforward to extend them to practically any stable multiple-input, multiple-output linear system.
-Moreover, it is possible to show that the results also hold for signals $\{Y_{n} \}_{n\geq 0}$ satisfying mixing conditions of the type \cite[Condition S1, p.
-169]{ljung2}.